kangtastic/hp-wmi-sensors/README.rst

 ``fault`` attributes
-  Reading ``1`` instead of ``0`` as the ``fault`` attribute for a sensor indicates that the sensor has encountered some issue during operation, and that measurements from it should no longer be trusted.
+  Reading ``1`` instead of ``0`` as the ``fault`` attribute for a sensor indicates that the sensor has encountered some issue during operation such that measurements from it should no longer be trusted.

 ``lowest`` and ``highest`` attributes